pawlaszczyk/fqlite/README.md

-# fqlite
+# FQLite

 FQLite is a tool to find and restore deleted records in sqlite databases.
+It therefore examines the database for entries marked as deleted.
+Those entries can be recovered and displayed.
 It is written with the Java programming language.
 The program can operate in two different modes.
 It can be started from the command line (CLI mode).
 A simple graphical user interface is also supported (GUI mode).

 The program is able to search a SQLite database file for regular as well as deleted records.